Life Update and Thank You 2023

 An introduction

 If you make it as an airline pilot, you will fly passengers on short or long-haul flights for commercial, business, and leisure purposes.
 In most cases, an aircraft will demand two pilots for operations.
 One will be the pilot who is in command, i.e. the pilot.
 The other is going to be the supporting first officer.
 To prevent fatigue, pilots will take it in turns to operate the plane.
 One will complete paperwork and speak to air traffic control while the other operates the controls.
 For long-haul flights, there may be more pilots on board for the necessary breaks.
+Using the right aviation headset also helps prevent fatigue.
+A great option is the David Clark headset, which is exceptionally comfortable, durable, and efficient.

 What qualifications do you need to become a pilot?

-If you are going to start training as a pilot, you will need at last two A-levels and five GCSEs.
+If you are going to start training as a pilot, you will need at least two A-levels and five GCSEs.
 You also need to have a good knowledge of physics and maths, so it is certainly advantageous if your qualifications showcase this.
 You do not need to have a postgraduate qualification or degree.
 However, this can most certainly help you to stand out from the crowd.
 ACS rounds up the best aviation courses from universities across the UK so this is a great starting point.
-No matter what route you do go down, if you are to become a commercial/airline pilot, you are going to need to acquire an Airline Transport Pilot Licence (ATPL).
+No matter what route you go down, if you are to become a commercial/airline pilot, you are going to need to acquire an Airline Transport Pilot Licence (ATPL).
 There are two clear routes to go down to acquire this, i.e. either through modular training or an integrated course.

 Your responsibilities